OCESS/orbitx/README.md

 This project is mostly python, which does not require you to build a new binary after making changes to `.py` files.
-However, making changes to the `cs493.proto` file requires building your changes.
+However, making changes to the `orbitx.proto` file requires building your changes.
 The file `src/Makefile` will let you do the following commands in `src/`:

 ```
-make build    # run this when you make a change to cs493.proto
+make build    # run this when you make a change to orbitx.proto
 make install  # run this once, to set up this project
 make format   # run this to automatically format code
 ```